SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Old Custom House Monterey

-Monterey became an area a center for trade and commerce because of its location in the state and this site was the center of it.
+When Monterey became an area for trade and commerce because of its location in the state, this site was the center of it.
 It is also where Commodore John Drake Sloat claimed over 600,000 miles of territory for the US by raising the American flag.

 Today, you can walk through this building to see what it looked like in the 1800s and take a look at several artifacts from that time.
 It's one of the museums in the Monterey State Historic Park group.